EtherealEngine/etherealengine-docs/docs/5_tutorials/2_ethereal_control_center/01_getting_started.md

 ![Home Screen](./images/home-screen.jpg)

 Here you need to create a cluster.
 You can do so by clicking on `Create` button in the center or anytime using round plus button on left bottom corner (in [hotbar](#31-hotbar)) of the screen.
-Following are the different sections of create custer dialog:
+Following are the different sections of create cluster dialog:

 ### 2.1.
 Cluster Information